burro-jockey/kennyvision/readme.md

 I can also swap outputs (more on this later?)

+If you're a more visual learner it might help to look at the wip building instructions: [here](https://github.com/burro-jockey/kennyvision/blob/main/Page%201-merged.pdf)
 ## The basics

 *Most diy night vision devices have two primary components.